baboleevan/aQuery/README.md

 * Convert a unit into another : `$.convert(10, "px","dp")`
 * Append views in an XML resource to a parent : `$(R.layout.message, $("#messages_list"));`;

-For further details about what you can do, The best is to download the [Demo Examples](http://timothe.malahieude.net/projects/aQuery/aQuery-demo.zip) and look how it works.
+For further details about what you can do, take a look at the [Wiki](https://github.com/tmalahie/aQuery/wiki) and download the [Demo Examples](http://timothe.malahieude.net/projects/aQuery/aQuery-demo.zip).

 Want to take part in the project ?
 Send me an email at t.malahieude@gmail.com to ask to contribute !